The 6 types of cocktails everyone should know

 This post may contain affiliate links that won’t change your price but will share some commission.

-Types of cocktail, you’re not alone if you’ve ever struggled with making a balanced drink at home.
+Types of cocktails, you’re not alone if you’ve ever struggled with making a balanced drink at home.
 But there’s a simple solution: Memorize the formulas for the six main types of cocktails, and you can shake up a host of perfect drinks every time.

 The 6 main types of cocktails